 Unlike other types of property, IRAs normally don’t pass to your heirs through a will.
 Instead, you can name a beneficiary they will pass to.
 So remember to designate a primary and contingent beneficiary (the person who gets the money if the primary beneficiary isn’t able to) for your account — and review it at least annually or whenever you experience a major life event like a birth or adoption, marriage, divorce or death.
 Without a beneficiary designation, whoever gets your IRA may lose some tax advantages.

-One final thing to remember about a Roth IRA is that, like with any savings account, you can make saving a no-brainer by automating your contributions with each paycheck.
+One final thing to remember about what a Roth IRA is, like with any savings account, you can make saving a no-brainer by automating your contributions with each paycheck.
 You’ll want to set up your investment mix based on your current financial situation, goals and risk tolerance.
 A financial professional can help you iron out the details.